 Various topics in entrepreneurship.
 These may be one-time or occasional course offerings.
-Prerequisite: Dependent on specific course content

 ETR 3990 ENTREPRENEURSHIP HONORS INTERNSHIP (3 credits)

 Exceptional students may apply during their junior or senior year for this real-world based internship.
 Students will work with an entrepreneur, CEO or executive manager, or a new business incubator or innovation project.
 Their supervisor must monitor and assess the student's work.